szepeviktor/debian-server-tools/webserver/PHP-development.md

 - Other's interest in integration with your project (API)
 - Move fast with development, don't use a tool if it slows down development
 - Keep developer morale high
+- Have a fixed time frame for under-the-hood development
 - Think about the far future when making decisions today

 ### High level overview